What Are the 7 Types of OCD?

 Biological and Genetic Factors

-• Neurotransmitter Imbalance: Serotonin, a chemical that helps regulate mood and anxiety, is often dysregulated in the OCD brain.
-This is a primary factor in what causes OCD and why SSRIs are often effective.
+• Neurotransmitter Imbalance: Serotonin, which regulates mood and anxiety, is often dysregulated in the OCD brain.
+This is a primary factor in why SSRIs are often effective treatments.

-• Brain Structure: Neuroimaging shows differences in the “worry circuit” of the brain, specifically the orbitofrontal cortex and the basal ganglia.
+• Brain Structure: Neuroimaging shows differences in the “worry circuit” of the brain, specifically the Cortico-Striato-Thalamo-Cortical (CSTC) circuit.

-• Genetics: OCD often runs in families, suggesting that a genetic predisposition is part of what causes OCD.
+• Genetics: OCD often runs in families, suggesting a strong hereditary component.

 Environmental and Behavioral Factors